 Morning and Afternoon

 The beaches in Cartagena are nice, but just a short boat ride away is the ultimate Caribbean beach experience: white sand, sparkling clear turquoise water and shady coconut palms.
-There are a number of tours to the Islas Rosarios or to Punta Arenas.
-Most of these tours, which need to be booked a day or two in advance, will take you to a beach club for lunch and return mid-afternoon.
+There are a number of tours to the Islas Rosarios – including Culture Trip’s exclusive eight-day excursion – or to Punta Arenas.
+Many of these tours, which need to be booked a day or two in advance, will take you to a beach club for lunch and return mid-afternoon.

 If you need to unwind after a day in the sun and sand, Cartagena is full of great spas tucked away in the historical center, some of which boast spectacular interiors and pampering rituals inspired by local ingredients and indigenous wisdom.